Instagram Marketing Guide: From Zero to Kylie

 Instead of having one single goal, in practice, all three goals work towards your account’s performance.

 So, you need to integrate mini actions for each one of them every time you post, or at least every week.
+You can also use some powerful Instagram tools to help you streamline this process.

 Instagram Marketing – How to Increase User Engagement